NextSDS Logo

 II

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for Reference Fuel C?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of Reference Fuel C?

-Reference Fuel C is a liquid appearing as colorless liquid. with colorless color.
-It has gasoline-like odor. odor.
+Reference Fuel C is a liquid appearing as colorless liquid with colorless color.
+It has gasoline-like odor odor.

 What is Reference Fuel C used for?